itbarsoum99/electionsimulation/README.md

 *In the Senate, individual race polls are also taken into account.*

 ### Simulation
-* Python is used to introduce randomness
-* Results are simulated 40,000 times and the averages are used
+Results are simulated 40,000 times and the averages are used.